mindsdb/mindsdb_python_sdk/README.md

 # Python MindsDB SDK
-It enables you to connect to a midnsDB server from python using HTTP API.
+It enables you to connect to a MidnsDB server from python using HTTP API.

 ## Install
 ```